FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 ## Fields used

-### user.field_notification_method
+### user.field_notification_method DEPRECATED in favor of field_email_frequency

-User can choose between different kind of methods for getting updates from the site.
+User can choose the email frequency for getting updates from the site.
-Also, can turn it off here.

 ### user.field_notification_sms